These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Microcalcifications Small deposits of calcium in the breast.
 They show up as white dots on a mammogram, and are sometimes a sign of DCIS (ductal carcinoma in situ).

-Multi-focal When there is more than one area of breast cancer but all in the same quarter (area) of the breast.
+Multi-focal When there is more than one area of breast cancer but only in one quarter of the breast.

 Navelbine see Vinorelbine

-Neo-adjuvant Cancer treatment, such as chemotherapy or hormone therapy, given before surgery.
+Neo-adjuvant Treatment given before surgery.
+Examples are chemotherapy and hormone therapy.
 Sometimes called primary, for example primary hormone therapy.

 Neupogen A type of GCSF